AT Commander's

 antenna presented a special kind of problem.
 The antenna screwed into a little

 plate mounted on the body, from underneath.
-I remounted
+I

 Here you can see the flat